Modelling Behavioural Diversity for Learning in Open-Ended Games: Experiments Results

 \textbf{Real-World Meta-Games.} We test our methods on the meta-games that are generated during the process of solving 28 real-world games \cite{czarnecki2020real}, including AlphaStar and AlphaGO.
-In Fig. (\ref{fig:games_skill}), we report the results over the AlphaStar game that contained the meta-payoffs for $888$ RL policies, and report the results of the other 27 games in Appendix E. The results show that our method outperforms all baselines in both exploitability and diversity.
+In Fig. (\ref{fig:games_skill}), we report the results over the AlphaStar game that contained the meta-payoffs for $888$ RL policies, and report the results of the other 27 games in Appendix E. We used Algorithm 2 in Appendix H where agents are defined at the metagame level and correspond to mixed strategies of the underlying game.
+The results show that our diverse-PSRO method will, at worst, perform as well as existing PSRO baselines, but in many cases (e.g., Fig \ref{fig:games_skill},\ref{fig:2d-RPS},\ref{fig:blotto}) will outperform in terms of exploitability, and will always outperform in terms of diversity.
+In particular, we believe that the performance advantage comes from the fact that without accounting for behavioural diversity, PSRO baselines tend to enter into a cyclic phase where repetitive strategies already in the population are found, whereas our diversifying measure can help discover novel strategies that consequently lead to lower exploitability.
 While many of the baselines have saturated in finding diverse strategies, our method keeps finding novel effective strategies which leads to a near zero exploitability in almost all $28$ games.
 In AlphaStar, our method achieves the best performance by only using less than $50$ out of $888$ RL policies, and with the population size growing, the exploitability keeps approaching zero while other methods saturate.